Planning Division

 In partnership with Hope Solutions and Multi-Faith ACTION Coalition (MFAC), the City is changing its regulations to allow sites currently used as houses of worship (e.g., churches, temples) to also be used for affordable housing.
 This endeavor is one affordable housing production strategy that the team is advancing pursuant to a Breakthrough Grant.

-Some faith- and community-based organizations have pointed to micro home communities (also called tiny home villages, pocket neighborhoods, or cottage courts) as a promising type of home to develop on faith-owned land.
+In Antioch, many faith- and community-based organizations have pointed to communities of small-footprint homes (also called tiny home villages, pocket neighborhoods, or cottage courts) as a promising type of home to develop on faith-owned land.
 Smaller footprint homes, which are sometimes built in a factory, can be built more quickly and cost effectively than conventional site-built homes or apartments, and their smaller scale allows them to gently fill in existing neighborhoods.

-These micro home communities would be permanent homes, not temporary or transitional housing like pallet homes or sanctioned encampments.
+These cottage communities would not be emergency shelter pallet homes or sanctioned encampments.
 Examples of smaller homes, bungalows, and cottage courts are prevalent in many California cities, including Antioch, but today’s zoning regulations make these types of homes difficult to build and even illegal in many cases.
-As part of the effort to allow housing on faith-owned land, the City is looking to update its Zoning Code to facilitate the development of micro home communities.
+As part of the effort to allow housing on faith-owned land, the City has added a new residential typology: cottage communities, described further below.

 A “pocket neighborhood” in Antioch